What the Seahawks have done so far as Day 4 of NFL free agency draws to a close

 Metcalf wouldn’t be able to logically command what Adams got.
 But any time the top of a position market is raised, it tends to raise the rest of the market with it.

-The Seahawks have typically waited until late spring or summer to do extensions, preferring to get past free agency and the draft first.
+The Seahawks have typically waited until late spring or summer to do extensions, preferring to get past free agency and the draft.
 But they might want to get Metcalf on the phone sooner rather than later.

 Top quote

 Nwosu, who signed a two-year deal worth $19.05 million overall and $10.535 million guaranteed, so far ranks as Seattle’s top free agent addition.
-He’s a 25-year coming off his best NFL season in 2022 with the Chargers and expected to give a significant boost to the team’s pass rush.
+He’s a 25-year-old coming off his best NFL season in 2022 with the Chargers and is expected to give a significant boost to the team’s pass rush.
 He had five sacks and 17 quarterback hits last season, the latter of which is two more than any Seahawk had in 2021.

-Seattle is expected to use a 3-4 more next year under new defensive coordinator Clint Hurtt.
+Seattle is expected to use a 3-4 defense more next year under new defensive coordinator Clint Hurtt.
 Nwosu thrived in that scheme last year with the Chargers, lined up opposite Joey Bosa.
 The Chargers’ addition of Khalil Mack helped lead to Nwosu looking elsewhere.

 But Nwosu, who played at USC, seemed to allude to Seattle’s plan to go to more of a 3-4 in comments he made to the team’s website, Seahawks.com, after signing his contract Thursday.